Evertras/rcc/README.md

 Note: `[key]` can be any `[a-zA-Z0-9\./-]` value and is intended to take a value such as `github.com/Evertras/rcc`.
 This key is case sensitive with a max length of 64 characters.

+### GET /healthz

+Health endpoint for infrastructure to check.
+Currently always 200.

 ### PUT /api/v0/coverage?key=[key]&value100=[value100]